-Even if it is a little costly buy eco-friendly or organic fabrics and garments made out of them.
-With these fabrics you can be sure that the cultivation and harvest of plant fibers are ethical and sustainable.
+Even if it is a little costly to buy eco-friendly or organic fabrics and garments made out of them.
+With these fabrics, you can be sure that the cultivation and harvest of plant fibers are ethical and sustainable.

 When this becomes the norm it will gradually prevent pesticides being used in raw materials of fabrics slowly as consumer demand will spur industries to move into a sustainable direction.

 It is even better to go for natural textiles dyed with natural dyes.
 Dyeing is a major pollutant of water so you can also opt for clothes dyed with eco-friendly dyes or even better bio-regional dyes which is dyeing with plant based dyes available locally.

 You can learn more about the eco-friendly and organic fabrics available here.

 Decide to never bring home clothing in a plastic bag

 Control the plastic bag menace by carrying your own bags when you go clothes shopping.
 About 2 million single use plastic bags are used every minute as per this site.
 That is a lot for our poor earth.
 Remember that the plastic bags that have already been used are there weighing down the earth.
 You can stop adding to it in your own way.

 Learn more about ethical shopping and sustainable living